NickETH/recipes-win/SharedProcessors/README.md

 ignore_errors, (required: False), Description: "Ignore any errors during the run."
 ```

 MSIofflinePatcher
 -----------------
-Apply an patch to an MSI file offline and rebuild the package.
+Apply an patch to an MSI file offline and rebuild the package (compression of files on or off).
+Can also compact an MSI.
 ```
 Input variables:
 pkg_dir_abs, (required: True), Description: "Absolute path to the pkg_dir."